rks101/eglinux/README.md

 root        1296       1  0 Oct30 ?
 00:00:00 /usr/sbin/cron -f -P
 ```

-PID 0, is known as swapper (also has the nicknames of sched and idle).
+PID 0 is known as the swapper (also referred to by the nicknames sched and idle).
 It is not a normal user-mode process; it is rather part of the kernel.

 [Advanced] Using bpftrace, we can see that swapper exists, in fact, one per logical CPU.
 ```